Set up and manage network address translation with Cloud NAT

 • If you use manual NAT IP address allocation, and you change the IP addresses that are used for Cloud NAT, all connections on the old IP addresses immediately close.
 To avoid this, see Drain external IP addresses associated with NAT.

-• If you configure a Cloud NAT gateway with static port allocation, and you reduce the minimum ports per VM, established NAT connections might be broken.
+• If you configure a Cloud NAT gateway with static port allocation, and you reduce the minimum ports per virtual machine (VM) instance, established NAT connections might be broken.
 For more information, see Reducing ports per VM.

 • If Endpoint-Independent Mapping is turned on, you can't configure dynamic port allocation or NAT rules.